-- · A professional photo of yourself (head shot) which UW-Green Bay will use for education and marketing purposes. - A background check from the UW-Green Bay vendor. - Proof of current Basic Healthcare Provider CPR certification.
+- Professional photo of yourself or one of you at your job (headshot) will be required upon admission to the MSN program.
+UWGB will use the photo for education and marketing purposes. - · Background check by UWGB vendor. - · Basic Healthcare Provider CPR certification.